jorgeiteng/fod-compare-fastapi-pyscript/README.md

 ```

 ## To Do
-To work with actual scan results, the module for converting the JSON format is required.
+To work with real scan results, the module for converting the JSON format is required.

 ## Credits
 - FastAPI - https://fastapi.tiangolo.com/lo/